medibloc/merklizer-old/README.md

 ```

 ### merkle.proveTrie
-Prove trie using an array of resource components that is used to create the trie
+Prove trie using an array of Resource components that is used to create the trie

 #### Parameters
 * `trie` **[Trie]** A trie to prove